Spotfund logo

 • As someone who has always lived paycheck to paycheck, I wasn’t prepared for the severe financial devastation my health crisis would cause.
 Without a support system, no financial compensation for vaccine injury victims, and unable to qualify for disability, I have relied on solely my ongoing crowdfunding campaign as a critical lifeline to survive this crisis which has been a never ending nightmare that has dragged on the last several years.
 I am so fortunate that I’ve had the support of friends, the community and incredibly kind strangers to help me survive my health crisis & shield me from as much harm as possible.
 I decided it was best to refocus my Spotfund specifically to raise funds for safe, permanent, and stable housing.

-• I have been fighting a terminal illness without stable housing for three years.
+• Even though I’ve been battling this health crisis for five years, I have been fighting a terminal illness without stable housing for three years, and now I’m homeless.
 I want to spend my remaining chapter safe, secure, and free from harm.
 Renting my own apartment is the only way I can reliably protect my immune system, preserve access to care, and finally live without fear of further harm.
 Safe housing is a medical necessity I have been going without for the majority of my health crisis.
 My hope is with your support I can secure safe, stable, disability accessible and immunocompromised safe housing close to the hospital.

 • As a severely immunocompromised person in end stage kidney disease and on the kidney transplant list, safe housing is not simply about having a roof overhead.
 It means clean air, sanitary spaces, and living in an immunocompromised safe, disability accessible environment.
 Every shared space increases my risk of infection.
 Living in close quarters with others has repeatedly led to prolonged infections.
 I can’t live with roommates where other people’s choices determine whether I stay stable or end up hospitalized.